COVID Temple Closure Announcement

 7:30 am – 4:30 pm

 The Temple conducts a ceremony known as Gongyo every Morning and Evening along with Shodai (the practice of chanting).
-The ceremonies are open for all to attend and participate in.
+Currently all ceremonies are conducted virtually via Zoom because of COVID and only open to practicing members.

 |Mornings||M-F||Gongyo: 7:00 am followed by ½ hour Shodai|